kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 Is it relevant to include/exclude trace data by Namespace or container?
 (Results in incomplete traces?)
 Is it relevant to include/exclude trace data by attributes?
 (Attributes might differ in the spans for one trace?
 Results in incomplete traces)

-## Can istio/envoy report spans via OTLP already, what is with w3c-tracecontext support?
+## (Done) Can istio/envoy report spans via OTLP already, what is with w3c-tracecontext support?

 At the moment, there is no way to let Istio send trace data to a backends in OTLP protocol.
 The [envoy-otel](https://github.com/envoyproxy/envoy/issues/9958) integration made very good progress already and support will be provided soon.